danhowett/trace/README.md

 **Incident details** — core incident metadata, narrative, affected systems, and severity/status.

 **Evidence** — the evidence register.
 Log each item with type, integrity hash, source, and who collected it and when.
+Filterable.

 **Custody** — chain-of-custody entries linked to evidence items, recording each handling event (acquired, transferred, analysed, returned) for a defensible audit trail.

-**IOCs** — indicators of compromise with inline **MITRE ATT&CK** technique lookup (search by what you observed — e.g. "powershell", "lsass", "scheduled task"- no need to remember every ATT&CK tactic).
-Each IOC records an **observed-at** time (when it was seen, distinct from when it was logged) so the timeline reflects reality.
-IOCs can be viewed as a flat list or grouped **by host**.
+**IOCs** — indicators of compromise with inline **MITRE ATT&CK** technique lookup (search by what you observed — e.g. "powershell", "lsass", "scheduled task" — no need to remember every ATT&CK technique ID).
+Each IOC records an **observed-at** time so the timeline reflects reality.
+View as a flat list or grouped **by host**, and filter by value, type, host, MITRE ID or notes.

+Indicators are **defanged automatically** wherever a human reads them, and adding one that already exists on the same host prompts a duplicate warning — while the same indicator on a different host is kept as a distinct sighting.

 **Actions** — response tasks with owner, priority, due date, and status.
 Supports **recurring** actions (e.g. twice-daily briefings) with per-instance completion tracking.

 **Timeline** — a unified incident timeline combining evidence, custody, IOCs, actions, escalations, notifications, and phase milestones (detected/reported/contained/resolved).
 Filter by type; switch between list and visual views.

+**Reports** — the reporting and export hub.
+See [Exports & integrations](#exports--integrations).

-**More** menu — governance context, severity log, notifications tracker, closure checklist, printable report, and an IR reference.
+**More** menu — governance context, severity log, notifications tracker, closure checklist, and an IR reference.

 ### Governance & compliance

 - **Notifications tracker** with deadline calculation from detection time, distinguishing regulatory obligations (ICO/UK GDPR, NIS2, DORA, and others) from internal and advisory notifications, with sent/pending status
 - **Closure checklist** covering containment, evidence, IOCs, recovery, actions, and notifications
 - NIST incident response lifecycle alignment surfaced throughout

+### Data integrity

+Deleting a record always asks for confirmation and names what's being removed.
+Deleting an evidence item that has chain-of-custody entries attached warns you and removes those entries too, so the custody record never contains orphaned references to evidence that no longer exists.

 ---